Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: Conclusions

 As pointed out at the fag end of Sec.
 8, there are some {\it new} features associated with our 3D combined system of the Abelian 1-form and 2-form gauge theories which turn out to be a model of Hodge theory.
-For instance, it appears to us that there is {\it no} existence of the discrete duality symmetry in our theory because we do {\it not} have the existence of the pseudo-scalar field ($\tilde \phi$) which is dual to the scalar field ($\phi$) of our theory.
-The {\it former} exists in the case of the 2D models of massless as well as St$\ddot {u}$ckelberg-modified massive Abelian theories (see, e.g. [16,32,33]) which are the examples for Hodge theory.
-It is pertinent to point out that, even though we have the existence of the discrete symmetries (85) in the ghost-sector, there is no possibility of having the discrete symmetry transformations in the physical-sector because of the {\it absence} of the pseudo-scalar field.
+For instance, it appears to us that there is {\it no} existence of the discrete duality symmetry transformations in our theory because we do {\it not} have the existence of the pseudo-scalar field ($\tilde \phi$) which is {\it dual} to the scalar field ($\phi$) of our theory.
+The {\it former} exists in the case of the 2D models of massless as well as St$\ddot {u}$ckelberg-modified massive Abelian theories (see, e.g. [20,36,37]) which are the examples for Hodge theory.
+It is pertinent to point out that, even though we have the existence of the discrete symmetries (85) in the ghost-sector, there is {\it no} possibility of having the discrete symmetry transformations in the physical-sector because of the {\it absence} of the pseudo-scalar field.
 Thus, there is no analogue of the Hodge duality $*$ operator in our theory.
-Another issue which is different from our earlier works [6-8,16,32,33] is the observation that (i) the co-BRST and anti-co-BRST symmetry transformations do not absolutely anticommute with each-other.
+Another issue which is different from our earlier works [6-8,20,36,37] is the observation that (i) the co-BRST and anti-co-BRST symmetry transformations do not absolutely anticommute with each-other.
 Rather, their anticommutativity is valid only up to the U(1) gauge symmetry-type transformations in the ghost-sector [cf. Eq.
-(69)], and (ii) the anicommutativity of the BRST and anti-BRST symmetries is also valid modulo the Abelian U(1) gauge symmetry-type transformations in the ghost sector [cf. Eq.
+(69)], and (ii) the anicommutativity of the BRST and anti-BRST symmetries is also valid modulo the Abelian U(1) gauge symmetry-type transformations in the ghost-sector [cf. Eq.
 (44)].
 Perhaps, one has to introduce {\it another} CF-type restriction to resolve these issues as is the case in the 4D Abelian 2-form and 6D Abelian 3-form (see, e.g. [6-8]) BRST-quantized theories.
-These are the issues we plan to address in our future endeavor on the BRST approach to the 3D field-theoretic examples for Hodge theory [40].\\
+These are the issues we plan to address in our future endeavor on the BRST approach [11-14] to the 3D field-theoretic example for Hodge theory which is a combined system of the free Abelain 1-form and 2-form gauge theories.
+The St$\ddot {u} $ckelberg-modified massive version of the above 3D system is yet another direction which we would like to pursue in our future investigation [44].\\

 0.5cm